 Insulin (delayed absorption caused by skin vasoconstriction)

-Nicotine slightly increases heart rate, BP, and respiratory rate.
-Smokers may feel increased energy, increased ability to concentrate, ability to overcome fatigue, and a sense of well-being.
+Nicotine slightly increases heart rate, blood pressure, and respiratory rate.
+Smokers may feel increased energy and arousal, increased ability to concentrate, decreased tension and anxiety, and a sense of pleasure and reward.
 Nausea is common on a person's first exposure to nicotine.
 Nicotine reduces appetite and can be a behavioral substitute for eating.

 Severe nicotine poisoning causes a cholinergic toxidrome with nausea, vomiting, salivation, lacrimation, diarrhea, urination, fasciculations, and muscle weakness.
 Patients usually have crampy abdominal pain and, if poisoning is very severe, arrhythmias, hypotension, seizures, and coma.
 The fatal dose of nicotine is about 60 mg in adult nonsmokers, 120 mg in adult smokers, and as little as 10 mg in young children.
 Each cigarette contains about 8 mg of nicotine (only about 1 mg is absorbed by smoking).
 However, the amount ingested by children is usually difficult to ascertain by history because ingestion is rarely observed; any ingestion should be considered potentially dangerous.

-Findings due to smoking itself include yellow stains of teeth and fingers and, in comparison to age-matched controls, weight is slightly lower (≤ 5 kg difference), skin is drier and more wrinkled, and hair is thinner.
+Findings due to smoking itself include yellow stains of teeth and fingers, and in comparison to age-matched controls, weight is slightly lower (≤ 5 kg difference), skin is drier and more wrinkled, and hair is thinner.

 Other symptoms are those of smoking-related lung and cardiovascular disease.
 Chronic cough and dyspnea on exertion are common.
 Circulatory and respiratory impairments decrease exercise tolerance, often resulting in a more sedentary lifestyle and thus further lowering of exercise tolerance.